NorthernMan54/homebridge-tcc/README.md

 # Installation

-This plugin is not yet on NPM.
-Installation only via GitHub at the moment...

 1. Install homebridge using: npm install -g homebridge <br>
 2. Install this plugin using npm install -g homebridge-tcc
 3. Update your configuration file.
 See sample-config below for a sample.